This page includes affiliate links.

 - What You Need to Know About Starting a Virtual Assistant Business

 - How This Single Mom Became a Virtual Assistant from Home

-Holly Reisem Hanna is that the publisher and founding father of The work on Home Woman, which has been helping individuals find remote careers and businesses that feed their souls since 2009.
-Through her unconventional career path of holding over 30 jobs and obtaining two college degrees, she’s been ready to find out the way to find a career path that you’re truly hooked in to.
+Holly Reisem Hanna is the publisher and founding father of The work on Home Woman, which has been helping individuals find remote careers and businesses that feed their souls since 2009.
+Through her unconventional career path of holding over 30 jobs and obtaining two college degrees, she’s been ready to find out the way to find a career path that you’re genuinely hooked in to.
 Holly’s had the pleasure of sharing her expertise on sites like CNN, MSN Money, Huffington Post, Woman’s Day Magazine, also as being recognized by Forbes together of the “Top 100 Websites for Your Career.”
-Holly resides in Austin, Texas, together with her husband and daughter and enjoys reading, traveling, and yoga.
+Holly resides in Austin, Texas, and her husband and daughter and enjoys reading, traveling, and yoga.

 This page includes some affiliate and referral links.
 Please remember that we only promote advertising from companies that we feel we will legitimately recommend to our readers.
 Please see our disclosure policy for further information.